GeorgePap-719/kdx/keb-server/src/main/kotlin/routers/request/Pr.md

 - This API "abstracts" away the coroutine-bridging exception handling from the user
 - Throws only in case of serialization error
 - Returns `null` in case user is expecting the body to be "missing"
-- Introduces a "mindset" that only serialization-wise can something go wrong, in other words, user input

 Add `ServerRequest.awaitReceive`.

 - This API "abstracts" away the coroutine-bridging exception handling from the user
 - Throws only in case of serialization error

+Both APIs introduce a "mindset" that only serialization-wise can something go wrong, in other words, user input.

 ## Deprecations/Migrations